datanav/docs/gdpr-platform-developer-docs.rst

 Content encryption service
 --------------------------

-Finally, after the vetted search result have been processed by the GDPR portal, the metadata aboit the document will be encrypted by the data subjects public key and then transmitted to the GDPR data access portal.
+Finally, after the vetted search result have been processed by the GDPR portal, the metadata about the document will be encrypted using the public key of the data subject and then transmitted to the GDPR data access portal.

 Additionally, if there is a ``gdpr-document:extract-content`` property for the document, the file itself will be downloaded and encrypted before being transmitted to the GDPR data access portal.
-The "attachment" can then be decrypted and downloaded as a document/file by the data subject on the client side.
+This "attachment" can then be decrypted and downloaded as a document/file by the data subject on the client side.